-The schools I attended from kindergarten through high school all offered art classes, and I took art every year.
-It was always a high point in my day where it was okay to talk to my friends, and I felt at ease.
+I took art every year in school from kindergarten through high school.
+It was always a high point in the day where I could talk to my friends, use my hands and feel at ease.
 I took a basic drawing class at DePaul University.
-I worked with Redmoon Theatre in Chicago as a mentor and director of the Dramagirls performing arts program, where art-making and puppetry were essential to their theatre.
-Otherwise, I trained as a makeup artist at Makeup First, Chicago and worked as a pro makeup artist for tv/film/print and for MAC, NARS and Bobbi Brown.
+During my graduate work in education, I worked with Redmoon Theatre in Chicago as a mentor and was Director of the Dramagirls performing arts program for middle school girls, where art-making and puppet-making were essential.
+Additionally, I trained as a makeup artist at Makeup First, Chicago and worked as a pro makeup artist for tv/film/print and for MAC Cosmetics, NARS and Bobbi Brown.